winstonco/314-techfolio/essays/smart-questions.md

 ### Smart Questions

 Asking questions is one of the hallmark qualities of a software engineer.
 Asking smart ones is a quality of good ones.
-At least, that’s what I took away after reading [_How to Ask Questions the Smart Way_](http://www.catb.org/esr/faqs/smart-questions.html).
+At least, that’s what I took away after reading Eric Raymond and Rick Moen's ["How to Ask Questions the Smart Way"](http://www.catb.org/esr/faqs/smart-questions.html).
 It was a good read; a little dry, but that was expected given the subject matter.
 A lot of it was common sense in hindsight, but it’s helpful to have it explained fully.
 I mean, isn’t it obvious that asking the right questions will give you the right answers?

 _Obviously_ writing a good subject header (or Stack Overflow question) is necessary.